Skip to content

 Dealing with antisocial behaviour

-Important: if you’re in immediate danger, phone the police on 999.
+Important: If you’re in immediate danger, phone the police on 999.

 What is antisocial behaviour?

-• Actual or threatened violence, physical abuse or verbal abuse.
+- actual or threatened violence, physical abuse, or verbal abuse

-• Vandalism or misuse of communal areas and public spaces.
+- vandalism or misuse of communal areas and public spaces

-• Excessive noise, shouting, swearing and banging.
+- excessive noise, shouting, swearing, and banging.

-Reporting antisocial behaviour
+What isn't antisocial behaviour

 Talk to the person involved